ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

-- **April 2025** I will serve as a TPC member for the PolyU COMP - HKUST (GZ) INFH Research Student Conference, 2025!

 - **March 2025** I will serve as a TPC member for IEEE International Conference on Distributed Ledger Technologies (ICDLT) 2025!

 - **March 2025** I will serve as a TPC member for IEEE Conference on Communications and Network Security (CNS) 2025!